 Facebook confirmed that the contractors have verified the performance of the AI transcription tools.
 The audio clips would come from users who "have chosen to have their chats transcribed in Facebook Messenger".

 This is presumably the "voice to text" option that can be enabled after sending a voice clip with Messenger, a feature introduced in 2015.

-In none of the associated pages is there any indication that Facebook would have verified the transcription of the conversations "by hand" with humans.
+In none of the associated pages is there any indication that Facebook would have verified "by hand" with humans the transcription of the conversations.

 The support pages mention machine learning, not real people listening to what we say in chats and taking notes.
 The difference is huge and disturbing.

 In a few weeks the major messengers in the world (Apple, Amazon, Google, Facebook) have revealed that they listen to what we say by individuals.
 It's not a good sign for privacy and paves the way for several lawsuits.